 C. Challenges-during implementation of Action Lines and new challenges that have emerged

-We acknowledge that the WSIS Action lines have helped in building awareness of the importance of people centric inclusive and development oriented Information Society.
-[Preliminarily Agreed] .
+We acknowledge that the WSIS Action Lines, (ISOC): supported by a multistakeholder approach, have helped and continue to help in building awareness of the importance of people centric inclusive and development oriented Information Society.

-We note that the WSIS Action lines have helped in constituting, enabling and supporting a Sound framework and approach for realizing the goal of an inclusive Information Society.
 [Preliminarily Agreed]

+We note that the WSIS Action lines have helped and continue to help in constituting, enabling and supporting a Sound framework and approach for realizing the goal of an inclusive Information Society.
+[Preliminarily Agreed]

 We recognize

-That several challenges have been identified in the implementation of the WSIS Action Lines that still remain and would need to be addressed in order to build inclusive Information and Knowledge Society beyond 2015.
+That several challenges have been identified in the implementation of the WSIS Action Lines that still remain and would need to be addressed in order to build inclusive Information Society beyond 2015.
 [Preliminarily Agreed]

-That in the vision of WSIS beyond 2015 in new challenges emerge in the development and implementation of the inclusive Information and Knowledge Society [Preliminarily Agreed] (ies).
+That in the vision of WSIS beyond 2015 in new challenges emerge in the development and implementation of the inclusive Information Society.

-The need for integration of the WSIS and the Post-2015 Development Agenda.
 [Preliminarily Agreed]

-The critical need for integration of WSIS with the Post-2015 Development Agenda.
+The need for integration of the WSIS and the Post-2015 Development Agenda, as appropriate.
+[Preliminarily Agreed]

 We further recognize